bhubie/talks/blazor-render-modes/slides/slides.md

 <div>

 ❌ Error:
-Cannot create a component of type 'BlazorSample.Components.SomeComponent' because its render mode 'Microsoft.AspNetCore.Components.Web.InteractiveWebAssemblyRenderMode' is not supported by Interactive Server rendering.
+Cannot create a component of type 'BlazorSample.Components.SomeComponent' because its render mode 'InteractiveWebAssemblyRenderMode' is not supported by Interactive Server rendering.

 </div>

 <!--